Analysis | The Trump campaign’s disingenuous spin on its watered-down voter fraud claims

 Through the arbitrary and illegal actions of the Secretary [of State Kathy Boockvar], Pennsylvania created a two-track system of voting resulting in voters being treated differently depending on how they chose to exercise their franchise.… The second, marked by a mass of paper ballots received through the mail, was cloaked in darkness and complied with none of those transparency and verifiability requirements.
 This two-track election system not only violates Plaintiffs’ rights guaranteed by the United States Constitution, but also violates the structure of the Constitution that elections in the States must be carried out as directed by their respective legislatures.”

-As with the last one above, the lawsuit also nixed several suggestions allusions to such violations, along with the idea that they were done willfully (words added to the lawsuit are in bold):
+As with the last one above, the lawsuit also nixed several references to such alleged violations, along with the idea that they were done willfully (words added to the lawsuit are in bold):

 - “